-Payroll Services provides support and assistance to 53 school districts, community colleges and charter schools operating within San Diego County.
-In addition, the department processes more than 650,000 warrants and over 70,000 W-2s annually.
+The San Diego County Office of Education provides payroll support and assistance to 53 school districts, community colleges, and charter schools operating within San Diego County and processes more than 650,000 warrants and more than 70,000 W-2s annually.

 Payroll Services is the liaison and reporting agent for the following:

 Wage Garnishments (IRS Levy, Franchise Tax Board, Child Support)

 Effective 10 days from the date they were received by SDCOE: